syncfusion-content/windowsforms-docs/WindowsForms/Menus/Getting-Started.md

 ---
 # Getting started

-This section describes how to add a [MainFrameBarManager](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.MainFrameBarManager.html) control in a Windows Forms application and overview of its basic functionalities.
+This section describes how to configure a [MainFrameBarManager](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.MainFrameBarManager.html) control in a Windows Forms application and overview of its basic functionalities.

 ## Assembly deployment